-The 35th ARC was held in May 2014 in Hong Kong, and the 36th ARC is scheduled to be held in Mumbai, India in early 2016.
+The 36th ARC was held in January 2016 in Mumbai, India, and the 37th ARC is scheduled to be held in May 2018 in Seoul, Korea.

-Asian Stud Book Conference (ASBC)
+Asian Stud Book Committee (ASBC)

-apan proposed to India the establishment of the Asian Stud Book Conference (ASBC) in 1993.
+In 1993, Japan proposed to India the establishment of the Asian Stud Book Conference, the current Asian Stud Book Committee (ASBC).
 The first ASBC was then held jointly by Japan and India on the day preceding the 1995 Asian Racing Conference (ARC), which was held in India.
 The following guidelines were established under a new system and co-chaired by India and Japan.

-- Subsequent ASBCs will be held on the day immediately before any ARC. - Japan assumes the responsibilities of ASBC secretariat.
+- Subsequent ASBCs will be held on the day immediately before any ARC. - Japan assumes the responsibilities of ASBC secretariat. - · India and Japan are co-chairmen of ASBC.

-The 9th ASBC meeting was held in Tokyo in November 2008 and the 10th meeting was held in Sydney in April 2010.
+The 9th ASBC meeting was held in Tokyo in 2008 and the 10th meeting was held in Sydney in 2010.
 Only the Indian and Japanese stud books were internationally approved by the International Stud Book Committee (ISBC) from among the participating countries at the time of the first ASBC meeting in 1995.
 Today, there are 13 Asian countries with stud books that have been approved by ISBC.

-The 11th ASBC was held in July 2012 in Istanbul, and the 12th ASBC is scheduled for May 2014 in Hong Kong.
+The 13th ASBC was held in January 2016 in Mumbai and the 14th ASBC is scheduled for May 2018 in Korea.